Buying a REO or foreclosure in Cary

-REO's or Real Estate Owned are properties which have gone through foreclosure which the bank or mortage company presently holds.
-This is unlike a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-You must also be able to pay with cash in hand.
-To top everything off, you'll accept the property one-hundred percent as is.
-That might include existing liens and even current occupants that need to be put out.
+REO stands for Real Estate Owned.
+These are houses that have completed the foreclosure process and are now owned by the bank or mortgage company.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+The buyer must also be ready to pay with cash in hand.
+Finally, you'll get the property one-hundred percent as is.
+That possibly may comprise current liens and even current denizens that may require eviction.

-A REO, conversely, is a much neater and attractive deal.
-The REO property was unable to find a buyer during foreclosure auction.
+A REO, on the other hand, is a much neater and attractive deal.
+The REO property didn't find a buyer during foreclosure auction.
 Now the bank owns it.
-The lender will handle the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from typical disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are knowledgeable of.
+The lender will take care of the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from normal disclosure requirements.
+In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to tell you about any defects of which they are knowledgeable.

-It is occasionally though that any REO must be a steal and an chance for easy money.
-This isn't necessarily true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is usually anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
+It's sometimes though that any REO must be a bargain and an chance for easy money.
+This isn't always true.
+You have to be very careful about buying a REO if your intent is make money.
+While it's true that the bank is often anxious to sell it soon, they are also strongly encouraged to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

-Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
-Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Most lenders have a REO department that you'll work with when buying a REO property from them.
+Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to counter offer.
-At this point it will be up to you to decide whether to accept their counter, or submit another counter offer.
-Be aware, you'll be working with a process that probably involves several people at the bank, and they don't work evenings or weekends.
-It's not uncommon for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Understand, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.